mchmarny/disco/README.md

 ##### Roles

-Finally, in order to access the required GCP APIs, `disco` will need
+Finally, make sure you have the required Identity and Access Management (IAM) roles:

 ```shell
 roles/artifactregistry.reader